docutils/docutils/sandbox/aafigure/README.txt

 - Diodes OK

 - Caps not optimal.
-Too far appart in image, not very good recognisable in ASCII.
+Too far apart in image, not very good recognisable in ASCII.
 Space cannot be removed as the two ``+`` signs would be connected otherwise.
 The schematic below uses an other style.